One, Two... Five

 One, Two...
 Five is the fifth studio album by the Serbian Irish folk/Celtic rock band Orthodox Celts released in 2007.

 Unlike the band's previous releases, for which most of the band's songs were composed by violinist Ana Đokić, songs on One, Two...
 Five were composed mostly by Dejan Lalić.
 One, Two...
 Five was the band's last album to feature Ana Đokić.
 Like the band's previous album, A Moment Like the Longest Day, One, Two...
 Five was produced by Block Out leader Nikola Vranjković.

 One, Two...
-Five is Orthodox Celts' only studio album to feature a cover which is not a cover of Irish folk song.
+Five is Orthodox Celts' only studio album to feature a cover which is not a cover of an Irish folk song.
 It is a cover of the Thin Lizzy song "Sarah".